11 Best Things to Do in Varna this Summer 2026

 4. Enjoying the hotel and beach

 One of the highlights is how close it is to the beach (just a 2-minute walk), but our favourite perk was the free access to Aquahouse Thermal & Beach, where we spent most of our time.
 It’s the perfect combination: wellness with breathtaking views.
-If you’re interested, we’ve written a separate blog which includes more details about Astor Garden Hotel, Best Hotels in Varna with a Private Beach (2026 Guide).

 5. Visit the Stone Forest